LibAPIs/LibKeyhook/README.md

 };
 ```

-Attach the listener to the KeyboardManager.
+Attach the listener to the LibKeyhookManager.

 ```
-KeyboardManager.getInstance().attachListener(eventListener);
+LibKeyhookManager.getInstance().attachListener(eventListener);
 ```